Everything You Need To Know About The White Pomeranian

 Activity Level This is a medium activity dog breed

-Between 30 to 60 minutes of exercise per day is more than enough to keep this little guy happy and healthy, he would likely walk more though if that suits your lifestyle.
+Pomeranians are active breeds, but only in relation to their size.
+Hence, between 30 to 60 minutes of exercise per day is more than enough to keep this little pet happy and healthy.
+It would likely walk more though if that suits your lifestyle.

 Cute White Pom